 As stated in the discussion paper, the NRC subsequently issued a seismic screening letter (Reference 5.22) and a flooding screening letter (Reference 6.25), also called "binning" letters, to all operating power reactor licensees.
 The purpose of the binning letters is to categorize sites based on available information and the status of any commitments made in prior reports and assessments.

-Oconee was binned as a Category 1 site for flooding and a Category 3 site for seismic.
-Category 1 includes sites where no additional information or regulatory action is required.
-This category includes sites, such as Oconee, where the licensee has previously demonstrated that existing effective flood protection will address the unbounded reevaluated hazards.
-As a seismic Category 3 site, the staff's review of the licensee's SPRA submittal was conducted in accordance with the Commission direction and is documented in the appropriate staff assessment.
+Millstone was binned as a Category 1 site for seismic.
+Seismic Category 1 includes sites where no additional information or regulatory action is required.
+This category includes sites, such as Millstone, where the licensee has previously demonstrated that existing seismic capacity will address the unbounded reevaluated seismic hazards.

+Millstone was binned as a Category 3 site for flooding.
+As a flooding Category 3 site, the staff's review of the licensee's combined focused evaluation/integrated assessment (FE/IA) submittal was conducted in accordance with the Commission direction and is documented in the appropriate staff assessment.